nephcode/rr7-contact/README.md

 ## optimise the code
-this the rsc update by bryan florence my qwerty keyboard for code session and optimise my skill ever
+this the rsc update by bryan florence my qwerty keyboard for code session and optimise my skill ever here my friend you know and I know too